amelliia/E-commerce-Exploratory-Data-Analysis/README.md

 -	High-value customers are almost entirely returning customers.

 #### Why Customers Leave
-While specific reasons for churn are not fully captured in the data, common factors may include:
+Common factors may include:

 - Price sensitivity: Low-value first purchases may not encourage repeat transactions.
 -	Product relevance: Limited personalization or mismatches with customer preferences can reduce satisfaction.
 -	Engagement gaps: Lack of post-purchase communication or incentives may fail to nurture repeat behavior.

 #### Retention Strategies
-To convert first-time buyers into repeat customers and strengthen long-term value, the following approaches are recommended:
+To convert first-time buyers into repeat customers and strengthen long-term value the following approaches are recommended:

 -	Implement loyalty programs to reward repeat purchases.
 -	Send post-purchase emails to maintain engagement.